 Symptoms can vary depending on the individual.
 People usually experience some combination of the following symptoms:

-In order to be diagnosed with PTSD, these symptoms must be present for at least a month.
+In order to receive a diagnosis of PTSD, these symptoms must be present for at least a month.

 Currently, there are two main treatment options for PTSD – psychotherapy, and medication.
-These two treatment options are usually combined for the best results.
+These two treatment options are usually a combination for the best results.
 Psychotherapy focuses on coping with triggers and emotions from the trauma, while the medication is used to manage the symptoms.

-Ketamine was developed in the 1960s to be used during the Vietnam War.
+Ketamine was a creation of the 1960s as an invention for use in the Vietnam War.
 It was used as an anesthetic drug to block pain during operations.
 It’s still used today but not as often as other anesthetic drugs.

 Most people know ketamine as a street drug.
 The drug makes users feel detached, disembodies, and they can experience hallucinations.
 These effects have made it a popular party drug.
 On the streets, it’s referred to as “Special K”.